-- 41.3.2.1 polish the ball on his clothing provided that no artificial substance is used, that the only natural substance used is sweat, and that such polishing wastes no time. - 41.3.2.2 remove mud from the ball under the supervision of an umpire. - 41.3.2.3 dry a wet ball on a piece of cloth that has been approved by the umpires. - 41.3.3 The umpires shall consider the condition of the ball to have been unfairly changed if any action by any player does not comply with the conditions in clause 41.3.2. - 41.3.4 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of either side, or that its condition is inconsistent with the use it has received, they shall consider that there has been a contravention of this clause and decide together whether they can identify the player(s) responsible for such conduct.

-41.3.5 If it is possible to identify the player(s) responsible for changing the condition of the ball, the umpires shall:

-- 41.3.5.1 Subject to clause 41.3.7 below, change the ball forthwith. - 41.3.5.1.1 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of the fielding side, the batter at the wicket shall choose the - replacement ball from a selection of six other balls of various degrees of usage (including a new ball) and of the same brand as the ball in use prior to the contravention. - 41.3.5.1.2 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of the batting side, the umpires shall select and bring into - use immediately, a ball which shall have wear comparable to that of the previous ball immediately prior to the contravention. - 41.3.5.2 Additionally, the bowler's end umpire shall: - 41.3.5.2.1 award 5 Penalty runs to the opposing side; - 41.3.5.2.2 if appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action; and
+- 41.3.2.1 polish the ball on his clothing provided that no artificial substance is used, that the only natural substance used is sweat, and that such polishing wastes no time. - 41.3.2.2 remove mud from the ball under the supervision of an umpire. - 41.3.2.3 dry a wet ball on a piece of cloth that has been approved by the umpires. - 41.3.3 The umpires shall consider the condition of the ball to have been unfairly changed if any action by any player does not comply with the conditions in clause 41.3.2. - 41.3.4 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of either side, or that its condition is inconsistent with the use it has received, they shall consider that there has been a contravention of this clause and decide together whether they can identify the player(s) responsible for such conduct. - 41.3.5 If it is possible to identify the player(s) responsible for changing the condition of the ball, the umpires shall: - 41.3.5.1 Subject to clause 41.3.2 above, change the ball forthwith. - 41.3.5.1.1 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of the fielding side, the batter at the wicket shall choose the - replacement ball from a selection of six other balls of various degrees of usage (including a new ball) and of the same brand as the ball in use prior to the contravention. - 41.3.5.1.2 If the umpires together agree that the condition of the ball has been unfairly changed by a member or members of the batting side, the umpires shall select and bring into - use immediately, a ball which shall have wear comparable to that of the previous ball immediately prior to the contravention. - 41.3.5.2 Additionally, the bowler's end umpire shall: - 41.3.5.2.1 award 5 Penalty runs to the opposing side; - 41.3.5.2.2 if appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action; and - 41.3.5.2.3 inform the captain of the batting side as soon as practicable of what has